Sir Hildebrand Harmsworth, 2nd Baronet

 Sir Hildebrand Alfred Beresford Harmsworth, 2nd Baronet (27 May 1901 – 15 November 1977), known as "Sunny" Harmsworth, was a member of the Harmsworth newspaper publishing family but took no part in the family business.

 Early life

-Hildebrand Alfred Beresford Harmsworth was born on 27 May 1901, the first son of Hildebrand Aubrey Harmsworth, 1st Baronet, and Kathleen Mary Harmsworth, née Berton.
+Hildebrand Alfred Beresford Harmsworth was born on 27 May 1901, the first son of Sir Hildebrand Harmsworth, 1st Baronet, and Kathleen Mary Harmsworth, née Berton.
 He was educated at Harrow School.
 By the time of the 1911 census the family were living at First Avenue, Hove, East Sussex.
 He had three brothers, Ronald Aubrey Leicester Harmsworth (1902 – 26 January 1946), Chamberlain Michael Hildebrand Harmsworth (born 1903), and Perceval Anthony Thomas Harmsworth (born 1907).

 Family

 Harmsworth inherited the baronetage in 1929 on the death of his father from cirrhosis of the liver.
 He married Elen Billenstein (died 29 December 2005), daughter of Nicolaj Billenstein of Randers, Denmark, in 1925.
-They had a son, Hildebrand Harold Harmsworth, 3rd Baronet, and a daughter, Ingeborg Kathleen Elen Harmsworth.
+They had a son, Hildebrand Harold Harmsworth, who became the 3rd Baronet, and a daughter, Ingeborg Kathleen Elen Harmsworth.